Stefan Löfven: Resignation

 In his summer speech on 22 August 2021 in Runö in Åkersberga, Löfven announced that he would not be seeking re-election as party chairman at the Social Democratic Party Congress in November 2021, and that he would resign as prime minister upon the election of his successor.
 After several weeks of speculation, it was announced that Finance Minister Magdalena Andersson would be the only nominee to replace Löfven as leader; she would go on to be Sweden's first female prime minister and lead the party into the 2022 general election.
 On 10 November, Löfven tendered his resignation to Norlén, but he continued to lead a caretaker government.
 Andersson was elected as the new Prime Minister of Sweden by the Riksdag on 24 November 2021 and was set to take office on 26 November.

 Because of Andersson's resignation a few hours later, Löfven continued as prime minister of the caretaker government until Andersson took office on 30 November 2021.

 Life after politics

 In 2022, Löfven was appointed by United Nations Secretary General António Guterres as co-chair of the High-Level Advisory Board on Effective Multilateralism, alongside Ellen Johnson Sirleaf.

 On 14 October 2022, Löfven was elected President of the Party of European Socialists.

 Löfven has been serving as a board member of the Harald Edelstam Foundation since 28 April 2022.
 He previously held this position between 2012 and 2014.
 The foundation, among other activities, awards the human rights prize The Edelstam Prize every two years.

+Following his election to President of the Party of European Socialists, in subsequent years, he has since been actively campaigning for stronger social protections for workers in the European Union.